 While the address has changed, the vision of the Society has continued and we are very proud of the collection we have today.
 Our Museum is an integral part of the Bermagui Community Centre and offers a modern historical research facility to the public.

-The collection includes over 8500 photographs and records professionally digitised by member Dave Cotton.
+The collection includes over 11,000 photographs professionally digitised by member Dave Cotton.
 Searches can be made of our database by topic or name.
 This digital resource is complemented by the tangible treasures of the past, significant objects collected and identified by our predecessors.

 The current members continue the task of expanding the collection and curating historical material that highlights the history of this area.
 The focus of our research and displays is the activities that were vital to its development in the early years of European settlement and beyond – farming, timber, fishing, mining – and those that are more recent – tourism and environmental protection.
 Indigenous occupation of the land prior to European settlement is an essential part of our history, and the story of the Djiringanj people is represented in the Museum.